philterd/philter/docs/docs/output_signing.md

 A signature produced by `sign=true` is identical in form to one produced by the admin setting and verifies the same way against `GET /api/signing-key`.

+The parameter is accepted only where a signature can actually be produced. `sign=true` on a PDF request returns `400 Bad Request`, because silently returning an unsigned response to a caller that asked for a signed one is the failure mode this feature exists to avoid. `sign=false` is accepted everywhere, since it asks for nothing.

 ### Signing failure